- Research Programs

-Mackubin (Mac) T. Owens is a Senior Fellow of the Foreign Policy Research Institute in Philadelphia, and editor of Orbis, FPRI’s quarterly journal.
-He is also Dean of Academic Affairs and Professor at the Institute of World Politics in Washington, D.C.
-He recently retired as Professor of National Security Affairs at the US Naval War College in Newport, Rhode Island.
+Mackubin (Mac) T. Owens is a Senior Fellow at the Foreign Policy Research Institute.
+He previously served as editor of Orbis: FPRI’s Journal of World Affairs.
+From 2015 until March of 2018, he was Dean of Academic Affairs and Professor at the Institute of World Politics in Washington, D.C.
+From 1987 until 2014, he was Professor of National Security Affairs at the US Naval War College in Newport, Rhode Island.
 At the War College he specialized in the planning of US strategy and forces, especially naval and power projection forces; the political economy of national security; national security organization; strategic geography; and American civil-military relations.
 In addition to the NWC core course, he has taught electives on The American Founding, Strategy and Policy of the American Civil War, The Statesmanship of Abraham Lincoln, Sea Power and Maritime Strategy, Strategy and Geography, and US Civil-Military Relations.
 From 1990 to 1997, Dr. Owens was Editor-in-Chief of the quarterly defense journal Strategic Review and Adjunct Professor of International Relations at Boston University.

 Before joining the faculty of the War College, Dr. Owens served as National Security Adviser to Senator Bob Kasten, Republican of Wisconsin, and Director of Legislative Affairs for the Nuclear Weapons Programs of the Department of Energy during the Reagan Administration.
 Dr. Owens is also a Marine Corps veteran of Vietnam, where as an infantry platoon and company commander in 1968-1969, he was wounded twice and awarded the Silver Star medal.
 He retired as a Colonel in 1994.